 - Promote conservation awareness and responsible/ethical action among Scouts, Scouters, and the broader community.

-- Foster community awareness and appreciation of the Boy Scouts of America/Sam Houston Area Council as a leader in supporting conservation.
+- Foster community awareness and appreciation of the Sam Houston Area Council as a leader in supporting conservation.

 - Ensure that council camps are managed according to sound conservation practices.